eschlenz/Lock-Picking-Public/LPU/DELTA_1/README.md

 * [Video of lock and key working](https://photos.app.goo.gl/qTvrD4BcjChXPYa1A)

 # Note
-The date/times on the photos should be ignored as the time was not set correctly on the digital micrscope used to capture the photos.
+The date/times on the photos should be ignored as the time was not set correctly on the digital microscope used to capture the photos.
 This challenge lock was created between October 23rd-24th, 2023.

 # Original Lock
 * Make: Kwikset